The best harness for a small dog in busy, hot walking conditions: what should you look for?

 One more thing

 Material, weight, fit, and ventilation are the four pillars.
-But a harness should also simply fit well when you put it on.
+But a harness should also just feel right when you put it on.
 No fumbling with ten buckles when your dog is already ready to go.
-Simple connection points, logical construction, and a design that you can click on in a few seconds.
+Simple connection points, logical construction, and a design you can clip on in a few seconds.

-Holy Moly will soon be launching a collection of harnesses for small dogs, designed with precisely these things in mind.
+In the Holy Moly collection, you will find harnesses for small dogs designed with exactly these things in mind.